island-is/island.is/libs/service-portal/core/README.md

 ### Declaring routes for a library

-Declaring a new route for the service portal involves a few steps
+Declaring a new route for the service portal involves a few steps:

 - Declare a path for the route
 - Declare a route in the master navigation